binshops/laravel-blog/README.md

 All config options have comments which describe what they do.
 Please just refer to the `blogetc.php` file in your /config/ dir.

 ### Custom User Model
-You can change the default user model and change it through config file
+You can change the default user model through the config file

 ## Events